 The Canadian Space Agency (CSA) is providing the Webb's Fine Guidance Sensor (FGS), as well as one of the telescope's four science instruments: the Near-InfraRed Imager and Slitless Spectrograph (NIRISS).
-Both were designed, built and tested by COM DEV International in Ottawa and Cambridge, Ontario, for the CSA, with technical contributions from the Université de Montréal and National Research Council Canada and scientific guidance of the FGS science team.
+Both were designed, built and tested for the CSA by COM DEV International in Ottawa and Cambridge, Ontario, with technical contributions from the Université de Montréal and National Research Council Canada and scientific guidance from the FGS science team.
 The CSA's contribution guarantees Canadian astronomers a share of observing time once the telescope launches in 2018.

 The Fine Guidance Sensor: Keeping Webb on Target

 The Fine Guidance Sensor consists of two identical cameras that are critical to Webb's ability to "see": their images will allow the Webb space telescope to determine its position, locate its celestial targets, and remain pointed so that the telescope can collect high-quality data.
 The FGS will guide the telescope with incredible precision, with an accuracy of one millionth of a degree.

 Canada gained key knowledge in building pointing systems (specifically, the fine error sensor) on the FUSE mission, which contributed to Canada's expertise in designing Webb's FGS.

 NIRISS will have unique capabilities for finding the earliest and most distant objects in the Universe's history.
 It will also peer through the glare of nearby young stars to unveil new Jupiter-like exoplanets.
 It will have the powerful capability of detecting the thin atmosphere of small, habitable, earth-like planets and determine its chemical composition to seek for water vapour, carbon dioxide and other potential biomarkers such as methane and oxygen.